 United Kennel Club (UKC in US and Canada)

 American Kennel Club (AKC)

 Japanese Akitainu is called…

 American Akita is called…

-No American Akitas in AKIHO
+No American Akita in AKIHO

-The photo on the left is of Kenji, a male Japanese Akita and Sumi, a female American Akita.
+The photo on the left is of Kenji, a male Japanese Akitainu and Sumi, a female American Akita.
 The photo above is of Nabi, a female Japanese Akita and Bearshi, a male American Akita.
 The sizes and facial features/colors are the most obvious differences between these four dogs of the two breeds.